 Larne pensioner Michael Howard who has Chronic Obstructive Pulmonary Disorder (COPD) said the scheme changed his life.

 Mr Howard, 71, who has emphysema - a long-term, progressive disease of the lungs that primarily causes shortness of breath - monitors his vital signs using the new technology every weekday morning.

-The information is monitored centrally and if readings show signs of deterioration to an unacceptable level, Mr Howard's local health care professional is alerted.'Checked out'
+The information is monitored centrally and if readings show signs of deterioration to an unacceptable level, Mr Howard's local health care professional is alerted.